-Comic Touch for iPhone
+Comic Touch full review

 Comic Touch lets you work with any image in your iPhone or iPod touch Photo Library or you can use it on a new snapshot with the iPhone’s built-in camera.
 Want to give your boss an extra large head?
 The Effects section of lets you apply one of five fun-house distortions borrowed from OS X’s Photo Booth program: Bulge, Dent, Squeeze, Stretch, or Light.
 (You’re limited to using just one effect per image.)
 Dragging one finger across the screen will reposition the effect.
 Using a two-finger pinch or expand motion will change the size of the effect.
 And all motions are accompanied by a funny—but thankfully subtle—sound effect similar to rubbing a balloon.

 To add words to your photo, choose from one of four balloon styles—Speech, Thought, Whisper, and Exclaim—or a boxed caption.
 You can reposition the trailing end of the thought or speech balloon by simply dragging it in the direction you want.
 It will pivot and stretch as needed.
 Double-tap on it to edit the text.
 You can specify the text’s font size—you get five options ranging from Small to Giant—or change the colours from black-text-on-white to white-text-on-black.
 Just don’t get too wordy.
 The caption box doesn’t wrap your text, so you’ll need to keep it short or risk having your words run off screen.
 I also found that text sometimes strayed slightly outside of the confines of the balloons, but not by much.